IPTV GUIDE – TELEVISION TECHNOLOGY

 Subscription Free IPTV

 Subscription free IPTV, is reliant on what is freely available on the internet.
+BBC player, ITV player or similar to your local free to air content supplied on satellite.

 Companies often supply equipment offering services and have no control over the actual content provided, so any promises made of channels or content given on an ongoing basis cannot be accurate.